 First, your water breaks, and you will feel that there is something (cord) in your vagina.
 In such a case, call for medical assistance as it is an obstetric emergency and take the following measures until help arrives.

-- With your partner’s help, remove the pressure off the cord by holding the presenting part gently.
-Do not compress or pinch the cord as it may lead to vasospasm.
+- With your partner’s help, remove the pressure off the cord by holding the presenting part up gently.
+Do not touch the cord as it may cause vasospasmiXNarrowing of the arteries due to abrupt contraction of their muscular walls .

 - With the cord compression, the oxygen supply to the baby is minimal.
 In this case, remain calm and take deep breaths to supply your baby with as much oxygen as possible.